Healogics Data Privacy and Protection Policy

 Anonymisation or Anonymised: replacing information that directly or indirectly identifies an individual with one or more artificial identifiers or pseudonyms so that the person, to whom the data relates, cannot be identified without the use of additional information which is meant to be kept separately and secure.

-Automated Processing: any form of automated processing of Personal Data consisting of the use of Personal Data to evaluate certain personal aspects relating to an individual, in particular to analyse or predict aspects concerning that individual’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
+Automated Processing: any form of automated processing of Personal Information consisting of the use of Personal Information to evaluate certain personal aspects relating to an individual, in particular to analyse or predict aspects concerning that individual’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
 Profiling is an example of Automated Processing.

 Company Personnel: all our directors, officers, employees, agents, contractors and consultants (insofar as they are performing roles within the business that have, or may have, access to Personal Data).

-Data Controller: the Company is the Data Controller of all Personal Data relating to our Company Personnel and Personal Data used in our business for our own commercial purposes because we determine when, why and how to process Personal Data and are responsible for establishing practices and policies in line with the GDPR.
+Data Controller: the Company is the Data Controller of all Personal Information relating to our Company Personnel and Personal Information used in our business for our own commercial purposes because we determine when, why and how to process Personal Information and are responsible for establishing practices and policies in line with the Act.

 Data Subject: a living, identified or identifiable individual about whom we hold Personal Data.
 Data Subjects may be nationals or residents of any country and may have legal rights regarding their Personal Data.